agoel2005/accelerated-final-project/writeup.md

 ## RoPE

-RoPE looked similar enough to sinusoidal embeddings that we expected similar results.
+RoPE looked similar to sinusoidal embeddings so we expected similar results.
 The embedding formula rotates pairs of dimensions:

 ```
 for each pair (x, y) at dimension d: